-Suboxone is a drug offered as medication assisted treatment (MAT) as an alternative to the drug methadone.
-As opposed to methadone, which is only administered by going to a methadone clinic daily, Suboxone can be prescribed by a , Suboxone doctor licensed to prescribe the substance in Vermont, .
-Suboxone was the first drug that passed government regulations to be prescribed by a medical doctor to treat addiction to opioids.
-This has increased the resource and treatment options available to people in Vermont who want to stop using opioids.
+Buprenorphine-naloxone is a substance offered as medication assisted treatment (MAT) in place of methadone.
+As opposed to methadone, which is solely administered at a methadone clinic every day, Suboxone can be prescribed by a Vermont Suboxone doctor licensed to prescribe the drug in Vermont.
+Suboxone was the first substance that passed government approval to be prescribed by a doctor to treat addiction to opioids.
+This has increased the accessibility to recovery options and resources for individuals in Vermontseeking opioid addiction treatment.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox